spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 2019-05-17 17:53:47.192  INFO 1 --- [e-cost-logger-1] i.s.d.s.u.UsageCostLoggerApplication     : {"userId": "user4", "callCost": "1.7000000000000002", "dataCost": "30.35" }
 ```

-## Comparison with standalone deployment
+## Comparison with Standalone Deployment

-In this section, we deployed the stream using Spring Cloud Data Flow using the stream DSL:
+In this section, we deployed the stream byusing Spring Cloud Data Flow with the stream DSL:

 ```
 usage-detail-sender | usage-cost-processor | usage-cost-logger
 ```

-When these three applications are deployed as standalone applications, you need to set the binding properties that connect the applications to make them a stream.
+When these three applications are deployed as standalone applications, you need to set the binding properties that connect the applications to make them into a stream.

-Instead, Spring Cloud Data Flow lets you deploy all these three streaming applications as a single stream by taking care of the plumbing of one application to the other to form the data flow.
+Instead, Spring Cloud Data Flow lets you deploy all three streaming applications as a single stream by taking care of the plumbing of one application to the other to form the data flow.